How Milestone Payments Protect Your Renovation Money

 The Ontario Holdback Requirement

-How RenoNext Makes Escrow Simple
+How RenoNext Makes Milestone Payments Simple

 Your home is likely your largest asset.
 Protecting the money you invest in improving it isn't paranoia — it's common sense.